Frequently Asked Questions

 Why am I receiving multiple bills from Mount Sinai?

-When you receive care at Mount Sinai, depending on the services rendered, you may receive more than one bill.
+When you receive care at Mount Sinai, you may receive more than one bill.
 For example, if you have a visit with one of our physicians and you also have blood drawn for lab tests, you may receive a bill from your physician and a separate bill from the lab.
-If you receive care at one of our hospitals, a physician office, or clinic located at one of our hospital sites, you may also receive more than one bill: one from the hospital and others from the doctors or specialists who treated you.

 How can I pay my bill?

 There are several convenient ways to pay Mount Sinai bills for yourself or someone else—the quickest and easiest is to pay online.
-You can start by searching your bill type on our patient billing portal for relevant contact information.
+Most bills can be found on MyMountSinai, our patient portal, but you can look at your billing statement for the link to pay online.

-Online: To pay online, please look at the billing statement for an account number, Patient Account Access Number (PAAN), or other information you might need to log in.
+Online: To pay online, please look at the billing statement for a link, a guarantor number, phone number, or other information that you may need to log in.
 You can pay for yourself or someone else, such as a family member.

 By mail: You can mail in your payment with the payment stub to the appropriate location listed on your bill.